NitorCreations/aws-utils/README.md

  ```
  The login supports most 2nd factor tools you may have configured.

-You then need to have a mapping note in lastpass that tells the tool which key to
+You then need to have a mapping secure note called ```my-ssh-mappings```
-use for which username/host combination.
+in lastpass that tells the tool which key to use for which username/host
+combination.
 Here is an example:

 ```
 ubuntu@bob.nitor.zone:nitor-infra.rsa
 centos@inside.nitor.zone:nitor-infra.rsa
 centos@hours.nitor.zone:nitor-infra.rsa
 ```

 There is one mapping per line and the format is ```[user]@[host]:[keyname]```

 Then the tools supports tab completion to fill in the arguments.